Flood situation on the Elbe remains tense

 The Dresden fire department set up an operations control center at the fire department to coordinate the flood prevention measures with the city administration.
 The current flooding is nothing unusual for the city of Dresden, fire department spokesman Michael Klahre told the German Press Agency.
 "We are experienced here.".

-Currently, the areas at risk of flooding are being patrolled twice a day as part of the control service to check whether the dykes are in order or whether there is a risk of breaches, and the situation is being monitored.
+Currently, the areas at risk of flooding are being inspected twice a day as part of the control service and it is being checked whether the dykes are in order or whether there is a risk of breaches.
 According to Klahre, there is a flood defense plan that is being worked through.
 "So far there has been nothing unexpected."
-And the water level is rising more slowly than expected, "so we are well ahead of the situation here."
+And the water level is rising more slowly than expected, "so we are well ahead of the situation here".

-The city closed several roads on Wednesday to set up the flood protection gates on Weißeritzstraße and the Ostra-Ufer.
+The city closed several streets on Wednesday to set up flood protection gates on Weißeritzstraße and the Ostra bank.
 The Ostra sports park was also completely closed until further notice.
 All Elbe ferries stopped operating for the time being.
 However, Dresden's public transport company still considers the winter floods to be "normal working routine".

+According to the town hall, the flood gates have been prepared and will be closed once the six-meter limit has been exceeded.
+But the Dresden Christmas Circus will have to dismantle its tents in an area near the banks of the Elbe, said Jähnigen.
+One problem is the flood tourists who stand in the way and block access roads, even with cars, putting themselves in danger.
+"These are operations that we could do without," said fire department spokesperson Klahre.

 Kretschmer visits state flood center

-Saxony's Minister President Michael Kretschmer believes that the state is well equipped to deal with the current situation.
-After the floods of the century in 2002 and 2013, a great deal had been invested in flood protection, said the CDU politician on Wednesday during a visit to the State Flood Center.
+Saxony's Minister President Michael Kretschmer believes that the state is well equipped for the current situation.
+After the floods of the century in 2002 and 2013, a great deal had been invested in flood protection, said the CDU politician on Wednesday during a visit to the state flood center.
 The emergency services were working highly professionally.
 "That's why the population is well protected," said Kretschmer.
 "Nevertheless, it has to be said: a flood is a natural event, nobody has it one hundred percent under control.
 But we are doing what is humanly possible here in Dresden and in Saxony."

 Easing in the other river basins